WHO WE ARE

 Welcome our newest staff member!

-Kasey Considine joined Disability Rights Connecticut (DRCT) as a Staff Attorney in February 2018.
+Kasey Considine joined Disability Rights Connecticut (DRCT) in February 2018.
 She has been a part of the Protection and Advocacy (P&A) network since July 2016, when she joined Disability Rights Kansas (DRC KS).
 While at DRC KS she worked to protect the rights of students in special education, employees facing disability discrimination, and on behalf of clients facing systemic issues within Kansas’s mental health systems.

 Maria is an Advocate with Disability Rights CT (DRCT) in Hartford, CT.
 She attended Saint Joseph College where she earned a certificate in the Adelanté Latinos Studies program before completing her BA at Springfield College School of Professionals and Continuing Studies.
 She is currently a graduate student at the University of Saint Joseph in their MSW program.
 Maria is also a graduate of Partners in Policymaking, an intensive leadership-training program for parents and individuals with disabilities.
 In addition to her formal education she has 20 years’ experience in the field, working with at risk youth and their families in community- based programs in Connecticut.
 In her role as the Connecticut Network of Care Transformation (CONNECT) Statewide Family Engagement Coordinator, Maria led a workforce development team of parents in providing cultural and linguistic competencies through training materials in Spanish used to train parents and providers in the Agents of Transformation (AOT) 5 modules curriculum.
 She also served as a Trainer and Consultant for TARGET (Trauma Affect Regulation: Guide for Education and Therapy) model, Maria trained and provided individual and group coaching to other helping professionals in the juvenile justice, child welfare, and children’s mental health fields.
 Her overarching goal is to support the people she comes in contact with to live their lives to their fullest potential.